ioccc-src/winner/2018/ferguson/README.md

 0. Preface
 1. What it is
 2. How it works
-3. Hints (Keyboards, Options, Spoilers, Example Invocations)
+3. Hints (Keyboards, Options, Deobfuscation, Example Invocations)
 4. Obfuscation (Techniques, Beauty)
 5. How to build (S and N Constants, Compilation, Portability, Installing)
 6. Final thoughts